resoluteworks/invirt/docs/docs/framework/data-querying/example.md

 ## Query parameters
 The query parameter for filtering with the above criteria is defined as follows:
  * A `total-order-value` query parameter specifies the filtering to be applied for the total order value
-    * A value of `less-than-1000` would list orders with a total value less than £1000
+    * `total-order-value=less-than-1000` would list orders with a total value less than £1000
-    * A value of `more-than-1000` would list orders with a total value greater than £1000
+    * `total-order-value=more-than-1000` would list orders with a total value greater than £1000
-    * A missing parameter indicates no filter should be applied for the total order value
+    * A missing `total-order-value` parameters indicates no filter should be applied for the total order value
  * A `status` query parameter specifies the statuses of the orders to return.
 This can be combined by passing the parameter multiple times: `?status=DELIVERED&status=IN_TRANSIT`
  * A `sort` query parameter specifies the sort order.
-   * `createdAt:ASC|DESC` - sort orders by their creation timestamp
+   * `sort=createdAt:ASC|DESC` - sort orders by their creation timestamp
-   * `status:ASC|DESC` - sort orders by their current status
+   * `sort=status:ASC|DESC` - sort orders by their current status
-   * `totalMinorUnit:ASC|DESC` - sort orders by their current total value in minor currency units (pence for GBP, cents for USD, etc)
+   * `sort=totalMinorUnit:ASC|DESC` - sort orders by their current total value in minor currency units (pence for GBP, cents for USD, etc, a convenience for modeling this example application more than anything else)
-   * When the `sort` parameter is missing, the search defaults to `createdAt:DESC`
+   * When the `sort` parameter is missing, the sort defaults to `createdAt:DESC`
  * Pagination information is passed using the `from` and `size` query parameters: `&from=0&size=10`

 ## Core components definition